-- NATO supports the Global Coalition to Counter ISIL by providing NATO AWACS data to improve situational awareness
+- NATO supports the Global Coalition to Defeat ISIL by providing NATO AWACS data to improve situational awareness

 - NATO is creating a new regional Hub for the South, based at NATO’s Joint Force Command in Naples.
 It will be a focal point for increasing both the Alliance’s understanding of the challenges stemming from the region, and its ability to respond to them.

 - NATO will enhance its role in the fight against terrorism with: more AWACS flight-time, more information-sharing and air-to-air refuelling; NATO’s membership in the Global Coalition to Defeat ISIL; the establishment of a new terrorism intelligence cell at NATO Headquarters and the appointment of a coordinator to oversee NATO’s efforts in the fight against terrorism.

 In support of national authorities, NATO ensures shared awareness of the terrorist threat through consultations, enhanced intelligence-sharing and continuous strategic analysis and assessment.

 Intelligence reporting at NATO is based on contributions from Allies’ intelligence services, both internal and external, civilian and military.
 The way NATO handles sensitive information has gradually evolved, based on successive summit decisions and continuing reform of intelligence structures since 2010.
 As of 2017, the new Joint Intelligence and Security Division at NATO benefits from increased sharing of intelligence between member services and the Alliance, and produces strategic analytical reports relating to terrorism and its links with other transnational threats.